 - Weather is still the factor most likely to result in aviation accidents with fatalities.
 Notwithstanding the common reminder that an instrument rating is not an “all weather licence”, the instructor’s endorsement for instrument privileges attests that the pilot has the knowledge and skill to operate safely in reasonable IMC during all phases of flight.

 - The instructor who trains a pilot for the initial instrument rating can develop a comprehensive picture of that pilot’s instrument flying knowledge, skills, and judgment, usually in an aircraft familiar to both the instructor and the trainee.
 By contrast, two special challenges arise for the examiner who administers the instrument proficiency check (IPC).
 First, an IPC more often requires short-term evaluation of an unknown pilot, possibly with the added challenge of unfamiliar avionics, particularly in technically-advanced aircraft.
 In addition, the IPC is not always conducted in the “real-world” IMC flying environment.

-- To ensure that the IPC serves the purpose for which it was intended, this circular stipulates that the flight portion of an IPC must include all of the manoeuvres specific to instrument flying as specified in TP9939 – Flight Test Guide – Instrument Rating – Groups 1, 2 and 3 - Aeroplane or TP15099 Flight Test Guide – Instrument Rating – Group 4 - Helicopter.
+- To ensure that the IPC serves the purpose for which it was intended, this circular stipulates that the flight portion of an IPC must include all of the sequences, manoeuvres and performance criteria as specified in TP9939 – Flight Test Guide – Instrument Rating – Groups 1, 2 and 3 - Aeroplane or TP15099 Flight Test Guide – Instrument Rating – Group 4 - Helicopter.
 This circular offers additional guidance, with special emphasis on conducting a thorough ground review, as there could be a substantial period since the pilot last wrote an instrument rating examination.

 5.1 Risk Management and Personal Minimums